-Provide for student diversity (learning styles, culture, physical ability) in planning and managing the class:
+Provide for student diversity (learning styles, culture, physical ability) in planning and managing your class:

-- Present key content in more than one format such as by providing lectures, written discussion summaries and/or media-based content along with actively managing the weekly discussions.
+- Present important content in more than one format.
+This includes lectures, written discussion summaries and/or media-based content.

-- Provide an appropriate variety and number of assessments (exams and assignments) to ensure that students can adequately demonstrate knowledge and skill in the subject.
+- Provide an appropriate variety and number of assessments (exams and assignments) to ensure that students can adequately demonstrate knowledge and skill.

-- Consider students' range of visual capabilities when choosing font colors and sizes in your documents and Sakai site.
+- Consider your students' visual capabilities when using font colors and sizes in your documents and Sakai site.
 Less is more.

 Provide accommodations as needed.
-Further information is available at OHSU's Student Services page.
-Accommodations include (but are not limited to):
+This includes (but is not limited to):

-- Students who have legitimate reasons to miss assignment and/or examination deadlines in their classes.
+- Handling legitimate reasons to miss assignments and/or examination deadlines.

-Use of library resources in class assignments, in terms of reserved readings and/or research assignments, and promote student use of OHSU's Library Services.
+- Guiding the use of library resources in class assignments and promote student use of OHSU's Library Services.

 Six weeks prior to class

 - Course design begins.
-Faculty should send syllabi and other design specifications to their course developers.
+Faculty should send syllabi and other design specifications to their assigned course developers.